-Generally, an X-ray procedure of the skull follows this process:
+An X-ray of the skull follows this general process:

-You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that might interfere with the procedure.
+You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that might interfere with the X-ray.

 If you are asked to remove clothing, you will be given a medical gown to wear.